jsx-eslint/eslint-plugin-react/docs/rules/sort-prop-types.md

   ...
 }
 Component.propTypes = {
-  z: React.PropTypes.number,
+  z: PropTypes.number,
-  a: React.PropTypes.any,
+  a: PropTypes.any,
-  b: React.PropTypes.string
+  b: PropTypes.string
 };

 class Component extends React.Component {
   static propTypes = {
-    z: React.PropTypes.any,
+    z: PropTypes.any,
-    y: React.PropTypes.any,
+    y: PropTypes.any,
-    a: React.PropTypes.any
+    a: PropTypes.any
   }
   render() {
     return <div />;